diarmuidoconnor/ewd-module-2025/topic00/topic.md

 # Module overview,

-A look at the context for this module.
+A look at the context and focus for this module.